saronsamuel/saronsamuel.github.io/_pages/about.md

   - /about.html
 ---

-I'm Saron, a senior undergraduate Computer Science student at Stanford University. **I am interested in X, Y, Z.... finish here...**
+I’m Saron, a senior undergraduate Computer Science student at Stanford University.
+I am interested in natural language processing (NLP), information retrieval (IR), and AI for social impact.
+I’m passionate about using AI to address global challenges, particularly in multilingual contexts, low-resource languages, and cross-modal retrieval systems.

 Research Projects
 ======